-- Use the loan only to pay for the cost of attending Union Presbyterian Seminary. - Be enrolled at least half-time as a degree-seeking student in the M.Div., M.A.C.E., any dual degree program, Th.M., or Ph.D. program, on any platform. - Be a U.S. citizen or permanent resident of the U.S. - Have a valid social security number. - Be making satisfactory progress in a program of study as determined by Union Presbyterian Seminary, and as defined by federal regulations.
+- Use the loan only to pay for the costs associated with attending Union Presbyterian Seminary. - Be enrolled at least half-time as a degree-seeking student in any program on any platform.

+- Be a U.S. citizen or permanent resident of the U.S. - Have a valid social security number. - Be making satisfactory progress in a program of study as determined by Union Presbyterian Seminary, and as defined by federal regulations.
 (Ph.D. students may not receive Stafford Loans for more than seven years of full-time study.) - Not owe money on a federal student grant or have a satisfactory arrangement to repay it. - Not have defaulted on a federal loan (unless the student has made satisfactory arrangements to repay the defaulted loan). - Must not have property subject to a judgment lien for a debt owed to the United States government. - Not have been convicted of violating certain felony drug statutes.